-- introducing and applying participation of students in practical training directly at the workplaces of employers. - Raising the interest of primary school pupils in vocational education and training including professional and career counselling (also in co-operation with parents) while taking into consideration the labour market needs and requirements of employers. - professional and career counselling - Supporting partnerships of schools with employers and professional organizations, employers' federations, associations and chambers in the design, innovation and implementation of education. - Forecasting and monitoring of labour market needs in co-operation with the Ministry of Labour in connection to improving of quality of vocational education and training - Design, innovation and implementation of educational programmes aimed at improving competences necessary for adapting the education to labour market requirements (such as science, mathematical, environmental, technical, language, ICT skills and financial literacy including entrepreneurial knowledge and economic thinking). - Designing a system of indicators and descriptors for ensuring the quality of starting vocational education in compliance with EQAVET recommendations. - Monitoring, evaluation, design and ensuring the quality of outputs of education, e.g., in the form of participation of employers in the completion of studies. - Supporting activities related to mobility concerning vocational education (synergy with the Erasmus + Programme) - Supporting innovative and alternative forms of education and teaching methods - Supporting development and testing of key competences and literacy of students in VET - > Projects oriented on creating training companies, including the broadening of courses - Counselling for students with SUEN, including students from marginalized communities and socially disadvantaged environment such as Roma - Preparatory courses for students with SUEN, including students from marginalized communities and socially disadvantaged environment such as Roma - design, implementation and control of standards of quality in the further education of teaching and specialized staff with respect to ensuring inclusive education - design and innovation of continuous education programmes of teaching and specialized staff with an emphasis on inclusive aspects and labour market needs - ➤ supporting the development of key competences, especially language and ICT skills - carrying out internships and practical teacher training in connection with a combination of theoretical and practical education and labour market needs
+- introducing and applying participation of students in practical training directly at the workplaces of employers and support for introducing and applying the elements of dual education system. - ➤ Raising the interest of primary school pupils in vocational education and training including professional and career counselling (also in co-operation with parents) while taking into consideration the labour market needs and requirements of employers. - professional and career counselling - > Supporting partnerships of schools with employers and professional organizations, employers' federations, associations and chambers in the design, innovation and implementation of education. - ➤ Forecasting and monitoring of labour market needs in co-operation with the Ministry of Labour in connection to improving of quality of vocational education and training - Design, innovation and implementation of educational programmes aimed at improving competences necessary for adapting the education to labour market requirements (such as science, mathematical, environmental, technical, language, ICT skills and financial literacy including entrepreneurial knowledge and economic thinking). - > Designing a system of indicators and descriptors for ensuring the quality of starting vocational education in compliance with EQAVET recommendations. - Monitoring, evaluation, design and ensuring the quality of outputs of education, e.g., in the form of participation of employers in the completion of studies. - > Supporting activities related to mobility concerning vocational education (synergy with the Erasmus + Programme) - Supporting innovative and alternative forms of education and teaching methods - > Supporting development and testing of key competences and literacy of students in VET - Projects oriented on creating training companies, including the broadening of courses - Counselling for students with SUEN, including students from marginalized communities and socially disadvantaged environment such as Roma - Preparatory courses for students with SUEN, including students from marginalized communities and socially disadvantaged environment such as Roma - design, implementation and control of standards of quality in the further education of teaching and specialized staff with respect to ensuring inclusive education - design and innovation of education programmes of teaching and specialized staff with an emphasis on inclusive aspects and labour market needs - > support of vocational training in the catching-up regions and regions economically dependent on industries in decline, e.g. coal mining regions - > supporting the development of key competences, especially language and ICT skills - > carrying out internships and practical teacher training in connection with a combination of theoretical and practical education and labour market needs